That Time Led Zeppelin Went Back to the Clubs to Debut Songs From ‘IV’

 The bigger the concert spectacle, the bigger the audience disconnect.
 During Led Zeppelin‘s Fall 1970 arena tour, the rock giants found themselves burned out from the impersonal character of their massive concerts.
 And they aimed to fix that problem on their next jaunt – by returning to their roots.
 They launched their Back to the Clubs tour of the U.K. and Ireland at Ulster Hall in Belfast, Northern Ireland, on March 5, 1971.

-Jimmy Page explained the decision to Record Mirror shortly before they hit the road.
-“The audiences were becoming bigger and bigger but moving further and further away,” he said.
-“They became specks on the horizon, and we were losing contact with people – those people who were responsible for lifting us off the ground in the early days.”
+Jimmy Page explained the decision shortly before they hit the road.
+“The audiences were becoming bigger and bigger but moving further and further away,” he told the Record Mirror.
+“They became specks on the horizon, and we were losing contact with people: Those people who were responsible for lifting us off the ground in the early days.”

 Led Zeppelin planned to revisit venues from their formative days, like London’s Marquee, and charge “exactly the same amount as [they] did in the old days, as a ‘thank you’ to those promoters and the audiences alike.”
 The goal was to re-connect with their fans, many of whom felt swallowed up by the band’s arena show sprawl.
 And they had an equally important second motive: road-testing the epic material they’d been recording for their fourth LP, eventually released that November.